This is a cheatsheet-recipe which only takes 20 minutes.

 - Lemon or lime juice

-- 1 stock of lemongrass (if you have, otherwise it’s ok as the sambal paste is already very strong)
+- 1 stock of lemongrass (if you have, otherwise just sambal paste is good enough)

 - You can add any vegetables of your choice if you have them in your fridge (such as onions, eggplant, lady fingers, asparagus)

 - clean the fish, wipe them dry with paper towers

 - stuff cut-and-bruised lemongrass into the fish cavity.